temporalio/edu-appdatasec-go-code/exercises/codec-server/README.md

-# Exercise 2: Deploy a Codec Server and Integrate with the Web UI
+# Exercise 2: Deploying a Codec Server

 During this exercise, you will: